WayneLambert/portfolio/countdown_numbers/README.md

 - Validates that the calculation method used by the player is permitted
 - Returns a game result and score displaying the winner
 - Returns a calculation by Carol Vorderman which is as close as possible to the target number
-- There is no 30 second clock like there is on the actual game.
+- Unlike the TV game show, there is no 30 second clock.
 This is intended so that recruiters and hiring managers don't have to wait for a countdown timer to expire

 ## Rules